ErnestMolner/graph_tutorial/readMe.md

 #   Welcome to the graph_api tutorial code of the [whatever piques my interest youtube channel](https://www.youtube.com/channel/UCgoux3jJpq1EDknYbkzfvuw)

+## If you find this repository useful, please give it a star ⭐.

 This tutorial has the objective of helping users connect to the Microsoft graph API email activities, without using user sign in (application daemon), and restricting access to certain mailboxes.